XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 ## Fail to Detect AS_PATH Manipulation by a Provider
-ASPA-based AS_PATH verification cannot effectively detect the AS_PATH maliciously shortened by a provider.
+ASPA-based AS_PATH verification cannot effectively detect the AS_PATH maliciously shortened by a provider, which has been acknowledged in {{I-D.ietf-sidrops-aspa-verification}}.

 {{fig-path-shortened}} shows an example.
 AS1 originates the BGP route and propagates the route to other ASes.
 The AS_PATH received by AS5 is path\[4,3,2,1\].
 However, AS5 maliciously shortens the path by falsely claim a fake link with AS2 before AS5 propagates the route to AS6.
 AS6's traffic to AS1 may be hijacked by AS5 if the path\[5,2,1\] is shorter than any other AS_PATHs.
 In the example, AS5 may not intend to drop data traffic from AS6.
 That is, AS5 (provider) wants AS6 (customer) to prefer AS5's transit path for increasing revenue.